 Don’t be afraid of stress and definitely drive toward your goals.
-But when you are reaching your threshold, and becoming seriously stressed and unhappy — it’s time to get some perspective.
+But when you are at your limit, and becoming seriously stressed and unhappy — it’s time to get some perspective.

 Here are 10 motivational quotes to help you break that cycle of anxiety.

 Quotes to Help You Relax

 1. “Sometimes the most productive thing you can do is relax.” –Mark Black

-When you go 100 mph constantly and are stressing on things, you become stale and frankly just have the illusion of being productive.
+When you go 100 mph constantly and are stressing on everything, you become stale — and frankly just have the illusion of being productive.

-So take breaks to relax and have fun.
-Once you get back to it, you will have a new sense of purpose and enjoy the tasks at hand again.
+So take breaks and have fun!
+Once you get back to it, you will have a new sense of purpose and enjoy working toward your goals again.
 You’ll become much more productive as a result!

 2 .
 “The man who moves a mountain begins by carrying away small stones.” ― Confucius

-Enjoy the small steps, the little victories.
+Enjoy the small steps and the little victories.
 Trying to do everything at once, and feeling bad that you are not there yet just will not work.

 Every large accomplishment was made in pieces and steps — sometimes very slowly.
 So relax and celebrate even very small steps.